nejohnson2/nejohnson2/README.md

 - [Personal Website](https://www.nejohnson2.com/) (honestly, this is a bit out-of-date)
 - [Linkedin](https://www.linkedin.com/in/nicholas-e-johnson-phd-b67693a/)
 - [Stony Brook University Libraries: Advancing Trustworthy and Human-Centered AI](https://libforge.library.stonybrook.edu/advancing-trustworthy-and-human-centered-ai/)
+- [USAID Work](https://github.com/nejohnson2/usaid-feed-the-future): Given that USAID was dismanteld by current Administration, much of the public facing information and work about Feed the Future is not longer available.
+Little by little I'm trying to curate a repository of documents so that some of this information lives on.

 ## Current Research